d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 We can evaluate a predicted sequence by comparing it with the label sequence (the ground-truth).
+But what precisely is the appropriate metric for comparing similarity between two sequences?
+And how does it complicated matters that for many seq2seq tasks, the "ground truth" is just one among many valid target sequences.

 BLEU (Bilingual Evaluation Understudy), though originally proposed for evaluating machine translation results :cite:`Papineni.Roukos.Ward.ea.2002`,